-Beyond your (obviously flawless) technique, skis are the first thing that will influence your ability to ski in certain conditions.
+Backcountry and ski touring skis are the first thing that will influence your ability to ski in certain conditions while out in fresh, untracked snow, beyond your (obviously flawless) technique, of course.
 To the uninitiated, there’s a confusing amount of shapes and constructions on the market; each of which give the ski certain characteristics to suit specific snow conditions.

-While the right pair of skis have the potential to inspire confidence over the entire mountain, the wrong pair of skis have the power to strike fear into the hearts of those unable to take full control of them.
-It’s therefore vital that we make the right decision on our choice of skis, based on things like ability, end goals, and build.
+While the right pair of backcountry skis have the potential to inspire confidence over the entire mountain, the wrong pair have the power to strike fear into the hearts of those unable to take full control of them.
+It’s therefore vital that we make the right decision on our choice of backcountry skis, based on things like ability, end goals, and build.

 Although many of the skis in this roundup have been classified as backcountry, many of them aren’t out and out skis solely designed for ski touring.
-You could, for example, still happily slap an alpine downhill binding on many of the more traditionally built skis, such as the Faction Dictator 3.0 and Blizzard Rustler 10, and they’d still perform just a regular ski.
-If you do want to experience the huge variety of terrain and endless amounts of fun offered by ski touring however (and why wouldn’t you, it’s the best), you’ll need to mount a touring-specific binding on these things.
+You could, for example, still happily slap an alpine downhill binding on many of the more traditionally built skis and they’d still perform just a regular ski.
+If you do want to experience the huge variety of terrain and endless amounts of fun offered by ski touring however (and why wouldn’t you, it’s the best), you’ll need to mount a ski touring binding on these things.

 Lay a pair of skis flat on a surface and you’ll most likely see the ski rise up from said surface.
 The rise, most prominent from the waist, is something we call camber.
 This rise means that when the ski is weighted, it will have an even distribution of weight throughout the whole length of the ski rather than exclusively at its midpoint.
 If you’re looking for skis with a lot of bite in firm snow, then look for skis with a liberal use of camber underfoot.